Lost Traffic Ticket in Georgia

-In order to find a lost traffic ticket, it's important to remember where you received the traffic ticket, because only the court handling the ticket can perform the search.
-The Georgia Department of Driver Services (DDS) doesn’t have the ability to search lost traffic tickets.
+In order to find a lost traffic ticket, it's important to remember where you received your GA traffic ticket, because only the court handling the ticket can perform the search.
+The Georgia Department of Driver Services (DDS) doesn't have the ability to search for lost traffic tickets.
 Even narrowing the location down to a county or two can help you during your search.

-Different courts handle traffic tickets.
+Different courts handle Georgia traffic tickets.
 They include municipal, magistrate, probate, juvenile, and state courts.

 Some tips to remember when narrowing down the location and court include:

 - You won't go through a juvenile court unless you're a juvenile.

 - Georgia has more municipal courts than they have any other type of court, and these traffic courts handle most traffic tickets.

-- State courts typically (but not always) handle traffic ticket appeals.
+- State courts typically (but not always) handle traffic ticket appeals in Georgia.

-Once you know (or at least have an idea of) which court is handling your traffic ticket, you can visit the court’s website to obtain contact information.
-Call or visit the court in person to retrieve your lost traffic citation information―you probably won’t have to provide more than your name and driver’s license number.
+Once you know (or at least have an idea of) which court is handling your GA traffic ticket, you can visit the court's website to obtain contact information.
+Call or visit the court in person to retrieve your lost traffic citation information―you probably won't have to provide more than your name and GA driver's license number.

 - Traffic ticket violation fines and court costs.

-- The hearing date, or date by which you must respond to the ticket.
+- The hearing date, or date by which you must respond to your GA traffic ticket.

-- Whether a court appearance is mandatory, per your violation.
+- Whether a court appearance is mandatory, per your traffic violation.

 - Acceptable payment options and methods.

 Drivers accused of a moving violation can plead to GA traffic tickets in one of two ways:

-Unless the violation involves a serious crime or pushes your points over the limit to license suspension, pleading guilty or nolo contendere usually means paying the fine and closing the case; however, if you plead not guilty you have to fight your ticket in court.
+Unless the traffic violation involves a serious crime or pushes your points over the limit to license suspension, pleading "guilty" or "nolo contendere" usually means paying the traffic ticket fine and closing the case; however, if you plead "not guilty," you have to fight your Georgia traffic ticket in court.